Windsor, Berkshire: Transport

 Bus services in the town are provided by Thames Valley Buses, First Berkshire & The Thames Valley and Reading Buses.
 There are frequent bus services between Windsor and Heathrow Airport, Green Line Coach Station in Central London, and Legoland Windsor Resort.
 Windsor has a large central coach park with 74 spaces to cater mostly for the large tourist groups coming to visit Windsor Castle and town.
 It is accessed by pedestrians via a footbridge adjacent to Windsor & Eton Central railway station.

 Windsor is linked to the town of Eton (on the opposite bank of the River Thames) by Windsor Bridge.
-Originally a fully trafficked road bridge, Windsor Bridge is now for pedestrians and cyclists only.
-To the south of the town lies Windsor Great Park and the towns of Old Windsor, Egham and Virginia Water.
+This bridge closed to motor traffic in 1970, and is now for pedestrians and cyclists only.

 Windsor lies on National Cycle Route 4 (London–Fishguard).
 The main access roads serving the town have adjacent cycle paths or nearby alternative traffic-free cycle routes.

-Windsor has links to three local motorways:
+Windsor has links to three motorways: